mlochbaum/BQN/doc/identity.md

 ## One more thing

 You've probably seen `⊢` used in documentation to display the value of a variable being assigned.
-This is a hack, and in most contexts `•Show` should be used to display values.
+Normally `•Show` is used to display values, but the website is sort of a weird context: it displays by default but disables it if the final thing done is an assignment. `⊢` isn't assignment, so it works arround that rule.

         ⊢ a ← "show this"